owengombas/graphql-composer-decorators/README.md

 ### [Go to the documentation](https://owencalvin.github.io/graphql-composer-decorators/)

 # graphql-composer
-The `graphql-composer-decorators` module is broken down into two modules instead of making one heavier, `graphql-composer` simply provides a compositing API which allows you to create an API using the `builder' design pattern and compositing.
+The `graphql-composer-decorators` module is broken down into two modules instead of making one heavier, `graphql-composer` simply provides a compositing API which allows you to create an API using the "builder" design pattern and compositing.
 > Documentation for this module will be available soon.